Jan. 6 takeaways: Final revelations from investigation

 Army Gen. Mark Milley, chairman of the Joint Chiefs of Staff, told the committee he witnessed a brief conversation between the two Cabinet secretaries in the White House and heard the phrase “25th Amendment.”
 His transcript has not yet been released, but investigators quoted Milley’s interview to both Pompeo and Mnuchin in their interviews.

 Pompeo told the committee he didn’t recall the conversation.
-“I would have viewed someone speaking about the potential of invoking the 25th Amendment as just absolutely preposterous.”
+“I would have viewed someone speaking about the potential of invoking the 25th Amendment as just absolutely preposterous,” he said.

 TRUMP FAMILY TESTIFIES